-Improved stormwater management is another key feature of green roofs.
+Improved stormwater management is another key feature of green roofing systems.
 In situations of excessive rainfall, the plants and the substrates on green roofs absorb a certain amount of rainwater and then release it back slowly to the drainage system and into the atmosphere through evaporation.
-This minimizes the risk of flooding.
+This minimises the risk of flooding.

 Finally, a green roof system also substantially extends the lifespan of the waterproofing membrane, by providing extra protection from weather conditions such as hail, wind, extreme fluctuations in temperatures, UV rays, etc.